-- The introduction of standard procurement guidance. - Provide training in the use of standard procurement guidance. - To develop a purchasing guide for those involved in the ordering of supplies and services. - To introduce and publish the European-Standard Procurement Document (ESPD), standard tender documentation and standard letters and updates as required. - One suite of terms and conditions for all Council Requirements.
+- The introduction of standard procurement guidance. - Provide training in the use of standard procurement guidance. - To develop a purchasing guide for those involved in the ordering of supplies and services.

+- The use of the electronic Standard Procurement Document (e-SPD), standard tender documentation and standard letters and updates as required. - One suite of terms and conditions for all Council Requirements updated in accordance with legislation and published on the Council's external website.